seifou23i/decathlon_challenge/README.md

     f.
 Propose a solution which monitors the the model performance in production (optional)

 ## Installation
-To be able to run the experiments in this repository, the users should install the last lips package from its github repository.
-The following steps show how to install this package and its dependencies from source.

 ### Requirements
 - Python >= 3.x.x